isabella232/experience-manager-guides-learn.en/help/tutorials/install-guide/appendix.md

 **Paragraph style rules**

-The `paragraphStyleRule` elements are described below:
+The `<paragraphStyleRule>` elements are described below:

 ***`paraRule` element***

 The `paraRule` element is mandatory.
 This specifies the mapping rules for all Paragraph Styles.
 In an InDesign document, all text is contained within sub-structure of Paragraph Styles, even paragraphs without any style are named `[No paragraph style]`.
-The square brackets, these indicate a built\]in InDesign style name.
+The square brackets, these indicate a built in InDesign style name.

 >[!NOTE]
 >